Skip to main content

 Written by Brenda Beckham

 When specified on an invoice, a settlement discount is a percentage discount given to the customer for prompt payment.
 For example, a 2% discount if the invoice is paid within 10 days.
 The terms under which the discount can be claimed are entirely up to you and should be included within the payment terms you enter.
-The prompt payment amount is indicated on the invoice and the regular invoice total.
+The prompt payment amount and the regular invoice total are indicated on the invoice.

 Note that a settlement discount can only be specified before invoicing.